 Drawing inspiration from King’s “I Have a Dream” speech, ask kids what their dreams are.
 What inspires them?
 Talk about ways kids and their families can make the world a better place, just like King did.
 You can have them write down these dreams and ideas or daw pictures and then hang the paper on the fridge (or elsewhere at home) to serve as a source of inspiration throughout the year.

 Children learn through example, so donating your time and demonstrating the importance of helping others will establish a lifetime of giving back for your kids.
 Go to the MLK Day of Service page on AmeriCorps to locate an age-appropriate volunteer opportunity near you.

 Have children trace their hands on construction paper and cut them out.
 Overlap each hand to form a circle and glue them down to a sheet of paper to show that no matter how different we look on the outside, we are all the same on the inside.
 This learning activity helps demonstrate unity and respect.

 6. Look for events

-In years prior to the COVID pandemic, many towns and cities hosted parades to honor and celebrate King’s life, which always makes for a fun, culturally enriching outing where kids can learn more.
+Many towns and cities host parades to honor and celebrate King’s life, which always makes for a fun, culturally enriching outing where kids can learn more.